-Fanan, who parted ways with Maccabi last July, was found dead in his Ramat Aviv home after hanging himself.
-A Magen David Adom team alerted to the scene attempted to resuscitate the 63-year-old, but was forced to pronounce him dead on the scene.
-Fanan is survived by a wife and two children.
+Moni Fanan, who served as Maccabi Tel Aviv's vice chairman and team manager for 16 years, was found dead in his Ramat Aviv home late Monday morning, after hanging himself.
+A Magen David Adom team alerted to the scene attempted to resuscitate the 63-year-old man, but was forced to pronounce him dead.
+Fanan is survived by a wife and three children.